nooblox601/Homer-Engine/README.md

 * Shadow Mario - Coding
 * RiverOaken - Arts and Animations
 * bbpanzu - Assistant Coding
+* UNSTOP4BLE creator of the htmll5 version  but i forked from the repoof this user

 ### Special Thanks
 * shubs - New Input System